Hongbo-Ryan-Li/hongbo.li1.github.io/_pages/about.md

 ---

 # About Me
-I am a senior applied scientist at Amazon AGI (Artificial General Intelligence), working on foundation models for video understanding.
+I am a senior applied scientist at Amazon AGI (Artificial General Intelligence), working on foundation models and leading the video understanding thread.

 Before to AGI, I was a senior applied scientist at Amazon Prime Video.
-Prior to that, I was the senior research scientist at ByteDance/TikTok and senior applied scientist at Amazon AWS AI from 2018 to 2022, leading video related research and products.
+Prior to that, I was the senior research scientist at ByteDance/TikTok and Amazon AWS AI from 2018 to 2022, leading video related research and products.
 I was also one of the major contributor to open-source tools [GluonCV](https://cv.gluon.ai/) and tools [GluonMM](https://github.com/amazon-research/gluonmm).

 I received my Ph.D.
 Degree (2018) at [Rutgers University](https://www.rutgers.edu/) supervised by Prof. Ivan Marsic.